Board of Directors

 Dave Donaldson

-Dave has been recognized by the Canadian Association of Food Professionals with an Educational Excellence Award and the Food Executive of the Year for western Canada.
-He has a lifetime membership with the Ottawa Board of Trade, received the Algonquin College President’s Star award and was the inaugural winner of the Community Booster award from the Best Ottawa Business (BOBs) awards.
-He was awarded the Queen’s Diamond Jubilee medal and the Order of the Tulip as a Chamber past chair.
+Dave has a lifetime membership with the Ottawa Board of Trade, received the Algonquin College President’s Star award and was the inaugural winner of the Community Booster award from the Best Ottawa Business (BOBs) awards.
+He was awarded the Queen’s Diamond Jubilee medal as well as the Order of the Tulip as a Chamber past chair.
 He has also received an Algonquin College Student Association award of excellence recognizing outstanding contribution to student life at Algonquin.

-Dave has a Bachelor of Education degree (McGill) and an MBA (Simon Fraser University).
-Dave also serves as Ex-Officio Director member on all committees.
+Dave serves as Ex-Officio Director member on all committees.

 Chantal Desmarais Barton